-Because innovation has been identified by the Irish Government as being vital for the country’s future economic success.
-We need to offer new ideas to the market and ensure that Ireland is at the forefront of new and developing ideas.
+Because innovation has been identified by the Irish Government as being vital for the country’s future economic success, we need to offer new ideas to the market and ensure that Ireland is at the forefront of new and developing ideas.
 We are a creative people and solving problems is very much a part of our psyche so it comes as no surprise that we are capable of solving problems throughout the world.
-Creativity and innovation are closely linked and the possiblity of making the ideas into a reality contibutes to business success.
+Creativity and innovation are closely linked and the possibility of making the ideas into a reality contributes to business success.

 In business, innovation can be the difference between success and failure.
 Innovation is not just about having the ideas...